janekx21/bachelor-thesis/chapters/ba.typ

 me the safety, speed and comfort needed.
 Some notable alternatives are typescript and c++.
 Rust was chosen over typescript, because of performance.
-Rust compiles to native machine code and runs without a garbage collector while typescript first gets transpiled into javascript and then would run on a "virtual machine" like javascript engine - e.g. V8.
-Modern javascript engines are fast enough and this language server could be ported.
+Rust compiles to native machine code and runs without a garbage collector while typescript first gets transpiled into Javascript and then would run on a "virtual machine" like Javascript engine - e.g. V8.
+Modern Javascript engines are fast enough and this language server could be ported.
 One other benefit of typescript is the fact that it can be packaged into a Visual Studio Code plugin.
 The same thing will be done using a rust binary, bundling it into the plugin.
 C++ on the